 Magic's Jonathan Isaac: Scores 10 in loss

-Isaac had 10 points (5-13 FG, 0-2 3Pt), nine boards, two assists and five blocks in 28 minutes of a loss to the Bucks on Monday.
+Isaac scored 10 points (4-7 FG, 0-1 3Pt, 2-2 FT), and gathered three boards, one assist and one block in a loss to the Rockets on Friday.

-Isaac recorded five swats for the second time this month, as the third year man has doubled his blocks per game average this season.
-He's also making strides in rebounding, increasing his boards per game by more than one from a year ago.
-He'll face the Lakers on Wednesday.
+Isaac's lack of production is a product of his struggles with fouling in this one, catching three whistles with seven minutes still left in the second quarter.
+Leading the league in blocks per game, and producing solid rebounds and steals, Isaac seems to finally be showing his immense fantasy upside - and he's only 22.

 More News